ibll/uttt/README.md

 Each player can only directly place into the smallest level cells, and earn the higher-level boards by winning them!
 Easy, right?

-But there is one catch!
+There is one catch!
 When you make a move, your opponent is sent to another board relatively to where you placed your piece.

 In the example below, X played her first move in the bottom-left of a mini-board.
 O's next turn is then restricted to